 Once you get your grapes home, make sure you wash them thoroughly and pick out any stems, unripe or rotten grapes in a strainer.

 Now it is time to put them in a pot and cover them with water.
 You want about 1 inch of water covering the top of the grapes.
 Bring your grapes to a boil and gently mash them with your potato masher.
-Do not over mash them, the grapes contain seeds which will cause the juice to become bitter.
-Let the mash boil gently for about 15 minutes then turn off the heat and let it steep for another 15 minutes.
+Do not over-mash them; the grapes contain seeds that will cause the juice to become bitter.
+Let the mash boil gently for about 15 minutes, turn off the heat and let it steep for another 15 minutes.

 Straining and sweetening